Half Block For-Credit Offerings

 For-credit academic offerings during the nine-day half-block give students the opportunity to explore courses outside of their major and requirements or to work closely with professors to delve deeper into a subject matter for which they already have foundational coursework.
 Students can earn 0.5 units of credit towards the 32 required for graduation and tuition for half-block is already included in the spring semester tuition.

-2024 For-Credit Half-Block Courses
+2025 For-Credit Half-Block Courses

-Instructor: Sue Allon, Visiting Instructor
+Instructor: Melanie Auguste, Visiting Instructor

 Instructor: Tim Nguyen, Visiting Assistant Professor

-Instructor: Eli Fahrenkrug, Assistant Professor
+Instructor: Eli Fahrenkrug, Associate Professor

 Description: This class is all about scale.
 We'll use the molecular shape of water to rationalize everything from snow meteorology to the six-fold symmetry of snowflakes.
-We'll zoom out to consider the metamorphism of snow on the ground as it relates to stress, strain, and avalanches.
+We'll zoom out to consider metamorphism of snow on the ground as it relates to stress, strain, and avalanches.
 We'll spend 5 days in the classroom and 4 days digging in the snow.

 Instructor: Jared Harris, Lecturer